 A second pick would be their general IMF training glove which is also a pretty good general training glove that’s under $80 bucks.

-I’m not a big fan of the other glove models by RINGSIDE and would suggest you look at picking a similar priced glove from one of the other glove brands — you’ll get a better glove for the same money.
+I’m not a big fan of the other glove models by RINGSIDE and would suggest you look at picking a similarly priced glove from one of the other glove brands — you’ll get a better glove for the same money.